Connect with us

 (C) PBA Images

-Soon, it would become a 96-91 gap behind a split from the line by Cliff Hodge, giving the impression that they’re about to push the battle to a Game 6.
+Soon, it would become a 96-91 gap behind a split from the line by Cliff Hodge, giving the impression that they were about to push the battle to a Game 6.

-But you never can tell, as they say, as a miraculous comeback by the Tropang 5G happened shortly after, with Rey Nambatac and Jordan Heading coming through with the biggest of plays to put them ahead suddenly, 97-96.
+But the game can change quickly.
+The Tropang 5G staged a miraculous comeback shortly after, with Jordan Heading and Rey Nambatac coming through with the biggest of plays to put them ahead suddenly, 97-96.

-Cansino, though, had chances to save Meralco, as the team went to him since he was having himself a game.
-He was denied, however, on the two instances he tried, no thanks to the defense of the bigger Calvin Oftana.
+Cansino had chances to save Meralco, as the team went to him since he was having himself a game.
+However, he was denied on his two tries, thanks to the defense of the bigger Calvin Oftana.

 As frustrating as it was, the 26-year-old is charging all of it to experience, believing that the series will only help him grow moving forward.